anselmicz/alacritty-installer/README.md

 ## Diffences from the Alacritty INSTALL instructions

-* fully automates the deployment process on a Debian GNU/Linux system
+* fully automates deployment process on a Debian GNU/Linux system
-  * fixes a problem with the `.bash_completion` folder having the same name as a file that is being sourced by default in `/etc`
+  * fixes a problem with the `.bash_completion` folder having the same name as a directory which is being sourced by default in `/etc`
   * includes sensible defaults
   * removes `rustup` from the system upon completion